docxology/cohereants/output/project_combined.md

 - **Long-wave infrared (8-14 μm)**: 90% transmission efficiency
 - **Far-infrared (17-25 μm)**: 70% transmission efficiency

-These windows correspond precisely to the emission spectra of insect semiochemicals, enabling detection at distances of 10-100 meters under optimal conditions.
+These windows correspond precisely to the emission spectra of insect semiochemicals, enabling detection at distances of 10–100 meters under optimal conditions, consistent with \eqref{eq:atmospheric_transmission}.
+We generate \Cref{fig:atmospheric_transmission} via a thin script that imports only `src/core.calculate_atmospheric_transmission`.

 \Cref{fig:atmospheric_transmission} for the atmospheric transmission windows.
 \begin{figure}[h]